alanl0566/sep11-freedom-project/entries/entry01.md

 #### What I am going to make with it

 Probably a 2d parkour game or a platformer game becasue becasue I play a lot of parkour and I want to try it out myself.
-So how it work is w
+So how it work is you have to parkour to go to other stages and every level is getting harder and harder.
+Also maybe there will be a part that there will be something chaseing you
 [Next](entry02.md)

 [Home](../README.md)